markturnbull20/Circadian-Visualisation-Matplotlib/README.md

 The example dataset can be found here: [Example Dataset](Example_Data.csv)

+The shared dataset contains participant-level averaged data for the sake of this demonstration.
+However, all statistical analyses would be conducted using trial-level data.

 ** Data Privacy Note**

 The datasets included here are examples created to demonstrate how to create the plots.
 They do not contain real participant information or represent actual study results.